Lawrencium77/quant_blog/README.md

 # quant_blog
-A blog on all-things related to GPU quantization.
+A blog on all-things GPU quantization.